ladybug-tools/spider/sandbox/build-well/README.md

 ### build-well-threejs.html

-* 2017-09-30 ~ Add selecting and moving buildings via pointing device
+* 2017-09-30 ~ Add selecting and moving objects via pointing device
 * 2017-10-02 ~ Add ortho camera
 * 2017-09-22 ~ Add XYZ placards once we start having sufficient other inworld text needs
 	* Inworld text is a whole thing in itself.
 Add in only when very necessary
 * 2017-09-21 ~ Color, shade and shadow

-### mnu-adjacent-buildings.html
+### mnu-adjacent-objects.html

 * 2017-09-22 ~ Add lat & Lon or geocoder input
 * 2017-09-22 ~ Add shade/shadow toggle
 * 2017-09-22 ~ Add solar calculator
-* 2017-09-22 ~ Allow any and all buildings to have shape parameters?
+* 2017-09-22 ~ Allow any and all objects to have shape parameters?

 ### mnu-box-shape.html

-* 2017-09-29 ~ Add complete and current set of parameters to 'The Building' object - to enable roundtrip with adj build menu
+* 2017-09-29 ~ Add complete and current set of parameters to 'The object' object - to enable roundtrip with adj build menu

 ### mnu-ell-shape-one.html

-* 2017-09-21 ~ Match building shapes to Ben's spec
+* 2017-09-21 ~ Match object shapes to Ben's spec

 ### mnu-settings-site.html